Field Hearings: Fact Sheet on Purposes, Rules, Regulations, and Guidelines

 Committee Rules

-House and Senate committee rules are generally silent on field hearings specifically, but, in the rules for the 115th Congress, some committees included related provisions.
-For example, the rules of the Senate Committee on Agriculture, Nutrition, and Forestry and the Senate Select Committee on Intelligence both require that members be notified 48 hours prior to a field hearing.
+House and Senate committee rules are generally silent on field hearings specifically, but some committee rules include related provisions.
+For example, in the 119th Congress, the rules of the Senate Committee on Agriculture, Nutrition, and Forestry and the Senate Select Committee on Intelligence both require that members be notified 48 hours prior to a field hearing.
 (For hearings held in Washington, DC, the notice requirement is 24 hours.)
-Rules of the House Committee on Education and the Workforce provide another example, specifying that subcommittee field hearings may be scheduled only when authorized by the chairman of the full committee.
+Rules of the House Committee on Education and Workforce provide another example, specifying that subcommittee field hearings may be scheduled only when authorized by the chair of the full committee.

 Regulations and Guidelines